Oak processionary: Public health problem

 The moths pose an increasing nuisance to humans as their range is extended.
 The backs of older caterpillars (3rd to 6th instars) are covered with up to 63,000 pointed defensive bristles, sized between 0.2 and 0.3 millimeters, which contain an urticating toxin, the protein thaumetopoein.
-The setae break off readily, become airborne and can cause epidemic caterpillar dermatitis (lepidopterism), manifested as a papular rash, pruritus, conjunctivitis and, if inhaled, pharyngitis and respiratory distress, including asthma or even anaphylaxis.
+These setae break off readily, become airborne and can cause epidemic caterpillar dermatitis (lepidopterism), manifested as a papular rash, pruritus, conjunctivitis and, if inhaled, pharyngitis and respiratory distress, including asthma or even anaphylaxis.

 It has been found that the skin irritation and itching caused by contact with these hairs can be largely eliminated by the use of cetirizine-based antihistamine tablets.

-Transmission of the hairs can be airborne, by ground contact via plants or grass or even by water contact in stillwater e.g. garden ponds.
-The hairs remain toxic beyond the life cycle of the moth and in some cases can remain a problem for several seasons.
+Transmission of the setae can be airborne, by ground contact via plants or grass or even by water contact in stillwater e.g. garden ponds.
+They remain toxic beyond the life cycle of the moth and in some cases can remain a problem for several seasons.

 Mowing a lawn can bring a person into contact with these hairs.
 One alternative is to adopt a grass mulching technique to reduce possible contact, and to speed up the biological breakdown of the irritant hairs.